 A game may be deemed inconclusive if it did not have enough unique scenarios to properly test the referee’s ability at the discretion of the field test proctor.
 A game’s status as inconclusive is based on the game itself, not the referee.
 A game cannot be deemed inconclusive because the referee performed poorly.

-US Quidditch-certified head referee are required to submit a certain number of referee reviews for games reffed by other head referees or lead assistant referees.
-The reviewer must not be a player, coach, or field tester in the reviewed game, but they may be a referee.
+Referee Reviews: Certified head referees are required to submit a certain number of referee reviews for games reffed by other head referees or lead assistant referees.
+The reviewer must not have been a player, coach, team staffer, or field test proctor in the reviewed game, but they may be a referee.
 The game must be viewed in person, not solely on video.
 The requirements are determined based on the referee’s tier at the time of the deadline.
 Reviews are due two weeks before US Quidditch Cup.